 2. January bullet journal monthly spread

 I haven’t started January with a new bullet journal notebook because my notebook has plenty of pages left for this month so I skipped the future log, the key, and the year at a glance page but if you are starting out with a new journal I definitely recommend you to add those pages.

 I like to add a monthly list of tasks and goals to all my monthly pages and because it is January I have a list of very scary goals.

 I made this page to remind me of my goals which are in line with my vision board.
 I address some of the overall goals and a few tips to help me get through struggle times.

-Then I went ahead and added my bullet journal monthly spread for January in the next page.
+Then I went ahead and added my bullet journal monthly spread for January on the next page.

-I normally need more space for my bujo monthly layouts but I know January is slow with the holidays and getting back into routine after December.
-So I decided to make a simple January bullet journal calendar spread, in the same way suggested by the bullet journal method.
+I normally need more space for my bujo monthly layouts but I know January is slow with the holidays and getting back into a routine after December.
+So I decided to make a simple January bullet journal calendar spread, in the same way, suggested by the bullet journal method.

 3. January Bullet Journal Weekly Spreads

 I created 2 weeklies for January so far.